mcfnord/rml/src/dishonest.md

 didn't see the message as a serious threat, and the judge called one person "brittle".

+To be accused of threatening to murder a judge I had only great feelings toward was particularly insulting and surreal.
+The judge had ruled unequivocally that the opposing attorney's request was without merit.
+I found the judge involved to be brilliant and adorable, fully deserving of his esteemed position as the county's lead justice.

 Say what you will about the people the prosecutor claimed were victims.
 My intent was never to communicate a threat to murder, and intent is a critical part of felony law.